Digital Realty Trust, Inc. (DLR) — Fair Value Analysis

 What is the bear case and bull case for DLR?

-The full Monte Carlo distribution, including bear (P10) and bull (P90) target prices, along with the probability of upside, is available with a free FairCurve account.
+The full Monte Carlo distribution, including the bear (P10) and bull (P90) target prices, along with the probability of upside, is available with a free FairCurve account.
 We do not provide specific dollar values here.

 How does FairCurve calculate DLR's fair value?